 Dog aggression can show as barking, growling, or biting.
-These behaviors can hurt your bond and risk safety.
-Knowing these behaviors often come from fear or past traumas is key.
+These behaviours can hurt your bond and risk safety.
+Knowing these behaviours often come from fear or past traumas is key.
 With the right training and tips, you can help your dog feel safe and build trust again.

 Key Takeaways

-- Start socializing your dog between 4 and 14 weeks to prevent aggressive behaviors.
+- Start socialising your dog between 4 and 14 weeks to prevent aggressive behaviours.

 - Be consistent and avoid punishment during the training process.

-- Seek professional guidance if needed, especially with challenging behaviors.
+- Seek professional guidance if needed, especially with challenging behaviours.

 - Create controlled interactions to help your dog adjust to their triggers.

-- Utilize positive reinforcement techniques to encourage good behavior.
+- Utilise positive reinforcement techniques to encourage good behaviour.

 - Understand that some breeds may have predispositions to aggression.